samuelcolvin/JuliaByExample/README.md

 from the examples.
 If you spot a problem create an issue, if you have a fix for a problem or want to add to the examples please submit a pull request.

+To build (first setup your `env` with `deps/requirements.txt`):

+    python deps/build

+To deploy:

+    ghp-import www/ -p